Jarily/Jarily.github.io/study.md

 title: study
 permalink: /study/
 category: "study"
-tagline: "This is all study about my life."
+tagline: "This is all about my study."
 ---